 20 YOUR RIGHTS TO DISCONNECTION

-20.1 You must provide us with at least five Business Days’ written notice if you wish to disconnect your energy supply from us and / or terminate your agreement with us.
+20.1 You must provide us with at least three Business Days’ written notice if you wish to disconnect your supply from us and / or terminate your agreement with us.

 20.2 You will be liable to pay for our supply of energy and all energy related services until your supply is disconnected.
 If you do not provide us with notice to disconnect your supply, you will continue to be liable for the fees and costs for your account until your premises is disconnected from our network.

-20.3 Once you have notified us, we will disconnect your service as soon as practicable and no later than 5 business days following notification and arrange a final meter reading in order to generate a final invoice for payment by you.
+20.3 Once you have notified us, we will disconnect your service as soon as practicable following notification and arrange a final meter reading in order to generate a final invoice for payment by you.

-21 DISCONNECTING, RESTRICTING OR LIMITING YOUR ENERGY SUPPLY
+21 DISCONNECTING, RESTRICTING OR LIMITING YOUR SUPPLY

-21.1 We may disconnect, limit or restrict your energy supply and all energy supply related services for the following reasons:
+21.1 We may disconnect, limit or restrict your supply and all energy supply related services for the following reasons:

-ain order to protect the safety of people or premises;
+in order to protect the safety of people or premises;

-bbecause you or anyone you have allowed onto the premises have tampered with or damaged the energy supply equipment;
+because you or anyone you have allowed onto the premises have tampered with or damaged the energy supply equipment;

-cthere is evidence of energy theft;
+there is evidence of energy theft;

-dthe energy supply equipment on your premises does not comply with legal requirements;
+the energy supply equipment on your premises does not comply with legal requirements;

-eyou have not provided us with safe and unobstructed access to your premises;
+you have not provided us with safe and unobstructed access to your premises;

-fyou have threatened or intimidated any of our representatives;
+you have threatened or intimidated any of our representatives;

-gyou have unpaid invoices outstanding on your account (which are not subject to dispute resolution proceedings);
+you have unpaid invoices outstanding on your account (which are not subject to dispute resolution proceedings);

-hyou have not met your responsibilities regarding the energy supply equipment; or
+you have not met your responsibilities regarding the energy supply equipment; or

-iyou have materially breached this Agreement.
+you have materially breached this Agreement.

 21.2 We will only disconnect your supply for non-payment of an invoice based on an estimate if it is fair and reasonable in the circumstances to do so.
 Where we disconnect you (other than in the case of an emergency situation or for safety reasons), such disconnection will not take place on a Friday, Saturday, Sunday, public holiday or the day before any public holiday in your area.

-21.3 If your energy supply or energy related services are disconnected, limited or restricted, you are still liable to pay the amounts outstanding on your account, which may include disconnection fees.
+21.3 If your energy related services are disconnected, limited or restricted, you are still liable to pay the amounts outstanding on your account, which may include disconnection fees.

 21.4 Other than when you request the disconnection, or when there is an emergency disconnection, we will give you at least seven days’ notice in writing to your nominated electronic address of the disconnection, restriction or limitation, and we will issue you an additional warning 24 hours prior to any disconnection, restriction or limitation.